artsy/artsy.github.io/_posts/2018-10-19-where-art-thou-my-error.markdown

 }
 ```

-This duplication is slightly unfortunate, from a clean schema design perspective, but it’s not a very uncommon
+This duplication is slightly unfortunate, from a clean schema design perspective, but it’s similar to an existing
 pattern in the community.
 For instance, many schemas provide 2 ways to retrieve lists:

 - one as an immediate list: